 The treatments described below work only to remove bacteria or viruses from water.
 If you suspect the water is unsafe because of chemicals, oils, poisonous substances, sewage or other contaminants, do not drink the water.
 Don't drink water that is dark colored, has an odor or contains solid materials.

 Storing water safely

 The best source of drinking water during an emergency is water you have stored with your emergency supplies.

-- Store one gallon of water per person per day--enough for at least three days.
+- Store one gallon of water per person per day--enough for at least two weeks.